marvinraj/marvinraj/README.md

 - 🐦  [Blog posts (**Medium**)](https://medium.com/@marvinraj77/about)
 - 🏹  [The path of my life (**LinkedIn**)](https://www.linkedin.com/in/marvin-raj-372021206/)

-View my open source projects below 👇🏻
+View my open source projects below 👇🏻<br/>
-Also, click "More..."
+Also, click "More..." to view my Github Stats

 <details>
   <summary>More...</summary>